rfitzus/LabelsForPOs/README.md

 #### Step 3
 *Adding Fields through Extended UD Table Maintenance*

 In our customized UD Menu we need access to Purchase Order data.
 For us to be able to access PO data we need to add a PO Field to our Parent UD table.
 We will be adding a PO field to our UD table through the Extended UD Table Maintenance Program.
-When we create this new field we will add a like value that links this new field to the PO Header data table in Epicor.
+When we create this new field we will add a like value that links this new field to the PO Header data table.
 Later on this will allow us to access PO information using a feature called Foreign Key Views.

 ---